lightscalar/pyro/README.md

-# PYRO — A lightweight framework for quick web APIs in Flask
+# PYRO — A Lightweight Framework for Developing Quick Web APIs in Flask

 ## Introduction

 PYRO is a *highly* opinionated framework for building quick Web APIs using Flask.
+It works with a Mongo database, a Flask web server, and that's about it.
+The goal is to provide a clean API for basic CRUD functionality, and serving up RESTFUL routes to an API with minimal configuration.
+YMMV.

 ## Requirements